nah-a/nah-a.mkdocs-material-template/README.md

 # mkdocs-material-template
 ___
 ## purpose
-A template for the quick start setup for mkdocs-material to fork from to allow for an easy setup.
+A template to quick start mkdocs-material by simply forking.
-You can fork this template into any repository you want to create your own mkdocs-material site.
+You can fork this template into any repository you want to create your own mkdocs-material site, adding your own themes and styles.
-Once that's done, you should be able to build and deploy with docker & docker-compose.
+Contains pre-requisites for building and deploying to many methods of hosting.

 ___
-## simple setup
+## local setup

 ### prerequisites

-- Docker installed locally; Docker Desktop, a local VM with Docker, however you please
+- Docker installed locally; Docker Desktop, a local VM with Docker
-- A command line terminal
+- A terminal of some kind

 ### steps